PATRIC3/p3_docs/docroot/news/2018/20180125-proteome-comparison-webinar.rst

 .. feed-entry::
    :date: 2018-01-25

 PATRIC provides a service that allows researchers to compare annotated proteins by bi-directional BLASTP analysis.
 The Proteome Comparison tool can be used to examine up to compare nine genomes to single reference, which can be a genome that has been annotated in PATRIC or from an independent source, or a group of proteins.
 On January 30th at 4pm EST we will provide a webinar demonstrates this service.
 Please email rwattam@vt.edu if you plan to attend so that we will know approximately how many participants to expect.
+The webinar will be recorded and made available for later access.

 .. cut::